resolvingarchitecture/bisq-client-java/README.md

 This service aims to provide that simpler method.
 Quickness of exchange is preferred over making a profit from the exchange by taking the lowest offers available up to thresholds set by the end user.
-When no available offers exist within a selected threshold, an offer is created.
+When no available offers exist within a selected threshold (default is <=20% above/below market), an offer is created.
+Threshold can be changed by the end user.
-Three settings are provided though for the end user to select how quickly they wish for the exchange to take place:

-1. 0% - Market Only
-2. 20% - Quick (default)
-3. 40% - Max

 ## Roadmap
 * Initial support will embed Bisq as today the HTTP JSON API is not workable.